ap0nia/eden-query/documentation/docs/eden-query/svelte/useUtils.md

 WIP, this should be the same as the official Eden-Treaty API.
 :::

-In addition to the above react-query helpers, the context also exposes your Eden proxy client.
+In addition to the above svelte-query helpers, the context also exposes your Eden proxy client.
 This lets you call your procedures with `async`/`await` without needing to create an additional vanilla client.

 ```tsx